 TOP TIP - a food dehydrator is also a great way to dry out the rusks!

-Weighing Ingredients
+Weighing & Measuring Ingredients

-Weighing ingredients is more accurate than measuring cups overall, and this is my recommendation for my recipes as they are all developed and tested using grams only.
+Weighing ingredients with a kitchen scale is more accurate than using measuring cups.
+All my recipes are developed and tested using grams only.

-However, I have activated the grams-to-cup conversions on the recipe card.
-Simply click on "cups" underneath the ingredient list.
-For these conversions, cups are equal to 236mL/8 fluid ounces, tablespoons are 15mL and teaspoons are 5mL.
+However, I have activated the metric-to-cup conversions.
+Simply click on "cups" or "metric" for your preferred measurements.
+For these conversions, cups are equal to 240 millilitres/8 fluid ounces, tablespoons are 15 milliliters and teaspoons are 5mL.

-Ovens: Fan-forced or fan assisted oven temperature must be decreased by 20°C/25F.
+Ovens: Fan-forced or fan-assisted oven temperature must be decreased by 20°C/25F.
 Using an oven thermometer is the best way to determine an accurate temperature.

 All my recipes are tested at sea level.
 All teaspoon measures are equal to 5ml, tablespoons to 15ml.